Rocket Ranger: Gameplay

-Rocket Take-off

 Agents deployed in the strategy game will often give information on targets of interest or missions.
 These events require the player to fly there using the rocket pack via the take-off mini-game.
 This mini-game requires the player to time their button pushes to their character's steps in order to build enough speed for takeoff.

-Air Combat

 These are missions which require the player to engage in air combat against enemy fighters, a Zeppelin, and ground anti-aircraft guns, depending on the mission.
 The player flies in third-person while shooting their gun at targets ahead.

-Ground Base Assault

 These are missions which require the player to assault a Nazi base.
 This involves the player destroying enemy machine gun emplacements while ducking behind cover.

-Boxing

 These are missions which involve the player going into hand-to-hand combat with a Nazi soldier.

-Travel

 The Rocket Pack, a technological marvel in the setting of the game, serves as the primary mode of transportation.
 Players choose destinations by selecting them through a world map and by utilizing the code wheel copy protection system.

-Copy protection

 To fly from location to location, the rocket pack must be filled with a very specific amount of fuel.
 Too much or too little will cause the hero to overshoot or fall short of the target, and as a result plunge to his death.
 The player could determine the correct amount of fuel for a starting/destination pair using a code wheel, the "secret decoder wheel" included with the game.
 This element of the game was actually a form of copy protection.
 The idea was that since the wheel was included with the game and couldn't easily be duplicated, only legitimate purchasers of the game could successfully use the game.

 Because the wheel needed to be used for every trip the Ranger made, it got heavy use.
 As a result, the wheel often fell apart (the front part of the wheel became separated from the back) after several games.
 The wheels could still be used, but it was more difficult when they weren't connected.
 Therefore, some users constructed tables that included all of the codes needed to travel from one location to another.
 These tables eventually made their way to bulletin board systems and (later) the Internet and used as a tool for pirated versions of the game.